-New ERP System Norfolk and Suffolk Constabularies have implemented the new Enterprise Resource Planning system to support Human Resources, Duties, Finance, Procurement and Payroll.
-The ERP system aims to assist joint working and improve the efficiency of support departments to enable savings to be • Reviewed the controls implemented by management to transfer its financial information to the new financial system, including reliance on the work performed by Internal Audit where relevant; • Pending the conclusion of our work on the Payroll Enterprise Resource System for Payroll, our review of the transfer of financial information indicates that management had appropriate governance and control procedures in place to highlight and address errors arising from the transfer of data; realised.
-The system was implemented in April 2015.
-We are aware that there were problems on inception and as this will • Documented the key financial systems and walkthrough the key processes and controls; • We did not identify an significant control deficiencies from our walk- through of key processes and controls; be the first year that the financial statements are produced using the new ERP system there is a risk that the statements may be materially misstated. ٠ Used data analytics to map the trial balance to the financial statements to identify any coding • Our mapping of the trial balance did not identify any coding anomalies; ٠ anomalies; Performed high level analytical procedures to help identify any significant unexpected year-on- year variances; • Management were able to explain some, but not all, of the variances arising from our high-level analytical review.
-We have not found any issues of miss-classification from our expenditure testing. ٠ Checked the balance sheet opening balances to ensure these have been migrated correctly from the previous system; and • Our review of balance sheet opening balances did not highlight any balances that had not migrated correctly from the previous system; • Tested the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements to ensure significant • Our testing of journal entries recorded in the general ledger and other adjustments have not identified incorrectly classified significant balances.
+- Pending the conclusion of our work on the Payroll Enterprise Resource System for Payroll, our review of the transfer of financial information indicates that management had appropriate governance and control procedures in place to highlight and address errors arising from the transfer of data; - We did not identify an significant control deficiencies from our walkthrough of key processes and controls: - Our mapping of the trial balance did not identify any coding anomalies; - Management were able to explain some, but not all, of the variances arising from our high-level analytical review.
+We have not found any issues of miss-classification from our expenditure testing. - Our review of balance sheet opening balances did not highlight any balances that had not migrated correctly from the previous system; - Our testing of journal entries recorded in the general ledger and other adjustments have not identified incorrectly classified significant balances.